microsoft/LightGBM/docs/Parameters.rst

    -  be aware a task manager or any similar CPU monitoring tool might report that cores not being fully utilized. **This is normal**

-   -  for parallel learning, do not use all CPU cores because this will cause poor performance for the network communication
+   -  for distributed learning, do not use all CPU cores because this will cause poor performance for the network communication

    -  **Note**: please **don't** change this during training, especially when running multiple jobs simultaneously by external packages, otherwise it may cause undesirable errors